jacomoelLTU/sos-ngac/README.md

 MySQL steps in order:
 1) Service_definition.
 You have to add a new service in the service_definition table to be able to register a new service in the service_registry.
 2) Service_registry.
 Here you register the service.
 3) Authorization_intra_cloud.
 Create access for the service.
+You have to add the correct consumer and provider id's according to your service.
 4) Authorization_intra_cloud_interface_connection.
 Set up connections for the service.
 5) Service_registry_interface_connection.
 Set up connections for the service.